 Any day of the week you’ll run into schools of swimming fish, hoards of Segway riders, brides and grooms, buskers, puppies and families awaiting your arrival.
 There’s a juxtaposition of old-world architecture, nature’s luminous hues and myriads of people out for a day of enjoyment.
 Snap a pic and watch the ‘likes’ fly in.

 Feed a giraffe and watch her tongue greet your hands.
-Point and shoot to capture an elephant getting a shower, an orangutan swinging from his favorite rope or the pandas playing with their bamboo as they greet the day.
+Point and shoot to capture an elephant getting a shower or an orangutan swinging from his favorite rope.
 With every click of your finger, the individual personalities, character, and soul of the animals in residence seem to leap off the screen.

 Officially a National Historic Landmark, Chicano Park is a colorful symbol of activism and community.
 Hidden beneath the San Diego-Coronado Bridge, you’ll find eye-popping images filled with bright colors, community symbolism, passion, and incredible talent.
 No filters necessary.